-d.
+f.
 Indigenous Children and Families

-The Program Committee invites submissions on Indigenous children and families.
-These sessions, which should take a strengths-based approach and feature Indigenous voices, may include posters, flash talks, paper symposia, conversation roundtables, or professional development sessions on research or practices that provide better insight into phenomena, mechanisms, and/or interventions related to Indigenous children's health and wellbeing.
+Submissions related to the topic of Indigenous children and families.
+These sessions, which should take a strengths-based approach and feature Indigenous voices, should provide better insight into phenomena, mechanisms, or interventions related to Indigenous children's health and wellbeing.

-e.
+g.
 Global South

-The Program Committee invites submissions on child development research, practice, and/or policy relevant to the Global South, occurring in the Global South, or being conducted by individuals based in institutions within the Global South.
-These sessions may include posters, flash talks, paper symposia, conversation roundtables, or professional development sessions highlighting issues related to the Global South.
+Submissions on child development research, practice, and/or policy relevant to the Global South, occurring in the Global South, or being conducted by individuals based in institutions within the Global South.
+These sessions may include research, policy, or practices that provide better insight into phenomena, mechanisms, or interventions related to the Global South.

-f.
+h.
 Anti-Racism Research or Interventions

-Building on the ongoing work of SRCD's Anti-racism Taskforce and guiding principles of anti-racism and anti-bias, the Program Committee invites submissions on topics related to anti-racism and anti-bias, and child development.
-These sessions may include posters, flash talks, paper symposia, conversation roundtables, or professional development sessions on research, policy or practices, and interventions that incorporate cutting-edge or novel approaches related to these areas.
+Submissions related to the topic of building on the ongoing work of SRCD's Anti-racism Taskforce and guiding principles of anti-racism and anti-bias, with topics related to anti-racism and anti-bias, and child development.
+These sessions may include sessions on research, policy or practices, and interventions that incorporate cutting-edge or novel approaches related to these areas.

-Note: All submissions to solicited content panels should conform to the SRCD guidelines for the selected presentation format (e.g., posters, flash talk presentations, symposium, workshop, conversation roundtable instructions).
+Note: All submissions to solicited content panels should conform to the SRCD guidelines for the selected presentation format (e.g., posters, paper symposium, conversation roundtable instructions).

-- Total time allotted to a session: 45 or 90 minutes. - Jump to the submission instructions for Solicited Content Submissions. - 6.
+- Total time allotted to a session: 60 or 90 minutes (depending on submission format). - Jump to the submission instructions for Solicited Content Submissions. - 5.
 Professional Development Session.
-Submissions are geared towards a professional development track dedicated to a series of sessions on topics designed to build capacity in several areas.
-Examples of topics include, but are not limited to, science communication, promoting scholarly work through social media, mentoring for diversity, social and science policy activism, increasing diversity and representativeness in the conduct and teaching of developmental science, and data sharing.
-Each session should include interactive exercises and attendee engagement.
-The format can involve a single organizer or a team of participants. - Professional Development Sessions must be submitted to Panel 31. - Total time allotted to a session: 90 minutes. - Jump to the submission instructions for Professional Development Sessions.
+Submissions are geared towards a professional development track dedicated to topics designed to build attendees' professional capacity in multiple areas.
+Examples of topics include but are not limited to, science communication (e.g., storytelling, writing, social media, etc.); scholarly publishing (e.g., writing, peer review, editing, etc.); social and science policy; teaching of developmental science; research methods and statistics; grant writing and fundraising; and general career development (e.g., mentoring, coaching, preparing for promotion and tenure, leadership, etc.).
+Each session should incorporate best practices in adult learning and engagement, should be designed to be interactive, and uphold and reflect SRCD's anti-racist principles in the design of the session.
+The format can involve a single organizer or a team of presenters.
+The session can be targeted toward a range of career stages from student to emeriti. - Professional Development Sessions must be submitted to Panel 33. - Total time allotted to a session: 90 minutes. - Jump to the submission instructions for Professional Development Sessions.